Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 └─────────────────────┴───────┘
 ```

-Replicating this in DuckDB is not rocket science, but it does involve a little preprocessing step:
+Replicating this in DuckDB is not rocket science, but it does involve a preprocessing step:

-- We use `DATE_TRUNC` to truncate each date to the Monday at the start of the Monday-Sunday week.
+- We use `DATE_TRUNC('week', date)` to truncate each date to the Monday at the start of the Monday-Sunday week.
-- To get our week to start on Wednesday, we need to first subtract 2 days, then truncate, and then add 2 days back.
+- To get our week to start on Wednesday, we need to first subtract 2 days, then truncate, and then add 2 days back: `DATE_TRUNC('week', date - INTERVAL 2 DAYS) + INTERVAL 2 DAYS AS week_start`

 In code: